 Summer just isn't quite summer without a trip to the amusement park.
 But between the cotton candy, chili cheese fries and nachos, you may think your family is destined for a day of nutritionally empty meals and snacks.
 Eating well at an amusement park can seem like an impossible feat, but it doesn't have to be.
 You may be surprised by how many nutritious food and beverage options amusement parks provide.

 Scout It Out

 While you're walking through the park, keep your eyes open for nutritious options.
-Skip the hot dogs and hamburgers, and go for a grilled chicken breast sandwich with a side salad or corn on the cob instead of fries.
+Go for a grilled chicken breast sandwich with a side salad or corn on the cob.
 Or, squeeze in a serving or two of veggies with a veggie burger, salad or grilled vegetable skewers.

 Nothing's more frustrating than listening to your kids nag you for kettle corn, giant pretzels and funnel cake.
 While there's certainly room for the occasional treat, don't feel that you have to say yes to everything.
 Establish the eating routine for the day before you leave for the park and be sure to bring or scout out nutritious snack options so kids don't go hungry.

 But You Can Indulge a Little

 That warning about being overly permissive aside, if most of the day's meals and snacks are healthy, it's completely OK for kids to have a treat.
 But rather than snacking while walking through the park, encourage your children to sit down and savor their food; they may find they enjoy it more.
 If you are going to have a treat, try to save it for later in the day.
 That way you won't feel like your kids stuffed themselves with not-so-nutritious food the minute you got to the park and you can focus on what really matters: the fun.

 Karen Ansel, MS, RDN, CDN is a nutrition consultant, journalist and author specializing in nutrition, health and wellness.